jainur-spring2021/webapp/README.md

 # webapp

 # Prerequisites for building and deploying your application locally.
-Step 1: Install Visual Studio, Node.js, npm , Postman and Git bash
+Install Visual Studio, Node.js, npm , Postman and Git bash

 # Build and Deploy instructions for web application.
 Step 1: Clone git repository and run 'npm init' to intialize the repository.\